Misc notes

 • Sequence: tuple, list

-• Mapping: dict
+• Mapping: dict, frozendict

 • Set: frozenset, set